Panasonic GH5 vs ZS100

 Studio photographers will appreciate that the Panasonic GH5 (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the GH5 and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The ZS100 was replaced by the Panasonic ZS200, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Panasonic ZS100 Manual.
+Further information on the features and operation of the GH5 and ZS100 can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So how do things add up?
 Is the Panasonic GH5 better than the Panasonic ZS100 or vice versa?
 The listing below highlights the relative strengths of the two models.